 Full Remission

 In cases of full mesothelioma remission, cancer symptoms will not be present once the tumors shrink or are removed.
-A full remission is also called a complete response to cancer treatment.
+Full remission is also called a complete response to cancer treatment.

 A study from the journal Lung Cancer noted that four patients with pleural mesothelioma achieved full remission after undergoing surgery and chemotherapy.

-These patients were cancer-free for over 2 years on average and survived for over 6 years in part due to their remission.
+These patients were cancer-free for over 2 years on average and survived for over 6 years partly due to their remission.

 Partial Remission

-Partial mesothelioma remission is much more common than full remission since doctors may not be able to destroy all of the cancer during treatment.
+Partial mesothelioma remission is much more common than full remission since doctors may be unable to destroy all of the cancer during treatment.
 Patients may or may not suffer from mesothelioma symptoms in cases of partial remission.

 Our patient advocates can help you start working toward mesothelioma remission.
 Chat with us now.